-A sentence can be symbolized as $(\mathscr{A} \lor \mathscr{B})$ if it can be paraphrased in English as 'Either..., or....'
+A sentence can be symbolized as $(\mathcal{A} \vee \mathcal{B})$ if it can be paraphrased in English as 'Either..., or....'
 Each of the disjuncts must be a sentence.

 Sometimes in English, the word 'or' is used in a way that excludes the possibility that both disjuncts are true.
-This is called an exclusive or.
+This is called an EXCLUSIVE OR.
 An exclusive or is clearly intended when it says, on a restaurant menu, 'Entrees come with either soup or salad': you may have soup; you may have salad; but, if you want both soup and salad, then you have to pay extra.

 At other times, the word 'or' allows for the possibility that both disjuncts might be true.
 This is probably the case with sentence 19, above.
 Fatima might play videogames alone, Omar might play videogames alone, or they might both play.
 Sentence 19 merely says that at least one of them plays videogames.
-This is called an inclusive or.
-The TFL symbol 'v' always symbolizes an inclusive or.
+This is called an INCLUSIVE OR.
+The TFL symbol 'V' always symbolizes an inclusive or.